lucianoayres/chatty-ai/README.md

 - Assistant personalities can be switched at any time
 - The API endpoint can be changed to connect to remote Ollama instances
 - Each assistant maintains their unique personality and style
+- Sample assistants are provided as templates for customization